fedejinich/bitvmx_pkmn_bttl_app/README.md

   <img src="bg.png" alt="banner" width="600"/>
 </div>

+---

-A bitcoin Pokémon battle simulator where players face off against Charizard for a chance to unlock Bitcoin rewards using BitVMX to verify the outcome of the battle.
+This is a Bitcoin Pokémon battle simulator, where the player face off against Charizard for a chance to unlock Bitcoin rewards.
+This game uses [BitVMX protocol](https://bitvmx.org/) to verify the outcome of the battle.
 Choose wisely — only one Pokémon can win.

 ## Getting Started